robertjahn/nim-example/README.md

 ## Setup

-1. Create Dynatrace API token with the [scope required](https://docs.dynatrace.com/docs/shortlink/otel-getstarted-otlpexport#authentication-export-to-activegate) for the OLTP API.
+1. Create Dynatrace API token with the [scope required](https://docs.dynatrace.com/docs/shortlink/otel-getstarted-otlpexport#authentication-export-to-activegate) for the OTLP API.
 1. Set these environment variables locallu or in the `deploment\nim-example.yaml` file

     ```